EnoughTea/rust-filen/README.md

 ### That's all, folks!

 This is it for examples, at least for now.
-To dig deeper, you might want to check out https://filen.io/assets/js/fm.min.js and https://filen.io/assets/js/app.min.js for Filen API usage patterns.
+To dig deeper, you might want to check out Filen sources like aforementioned [desktop client](https://github.com/FilenCloudDienste/filen-desktop) and web scripts like https://drive.filen.io/static/js/lib/api/api.ts for Filen API usage patterns.